ubikorp/astro-lacking/src/content/post/details/2025-04-01-ic-02-bogota-unknown-mortal-orchestra.md

 publishDate: '2025-04-01T16:18:00Z'
 slug: ic-02-bogota-unknown-mortal-orchestra
 excerpt: Different from other UMO offerings, this is an instrumental effort.
-It features some of that signature swirling sound, but also incorporating droning and Afrobeat elements.
+It features some of that signature swirling sound, but also incorporates droning and Afrobeat elements.
 Hypnotic and easy to get lost in, which is inevitable and recommended.
 image: "/images/details/2025/04/unknown-mo-ic-02-bogota.webp"
 caption: ''